cockroachdb/docs/src/current/v23.2/demo-serializable.md

 In contrast to most databases, CockroachDB offers `SERIALIZABLE` isolation by default, which is the strongest of the four [transaction isolation levels](https://wikipedia.org/wiki/Isolation_(database_systems)) defined by the SQL standard and is stronger than the `SNAPSHOT` isolation level developed later. `SERIALIZABLE` isolation guarantees that even though transactions may execute in parallel, the result is the same as if they had executed one at a time, without any concurrency.
 This ensures data correctness by preventing all "anomalies" allowed by weaker isolation levels.

-In this tutorial, you'll work through a hypothetical scenario that demonstrates the importance of `SERIALIZABLE` isolation for data correctness.
+In this tutorial, you'll work through a hypothetical scenario that demonstrates the effectiveness of `SERIALIZABLE` isolation for maintaining data correctness.

 1. You'll start by reviewing the scenario and its schema.
 1. You'll finish by executing the scenario at `SERIALIZABLE` isolation, observing how it guarantees correctness.
 You'll use CockroachDB for this portion.